 1. Have an open and honest conversation with your partner

-If you’re feeling embarrassed about not being able to get or keep an erection, then it’s only natural that you might not feel like speaking to your partner about it.
+If you’re feeling embarrassed about not being able to get or keep an erection, it’s only natural that you might not feel like speaking to your partner about it.
 However, often the idea of having that conversation will be worse than actually having it.
-If you’re with a partner that you love and trust, then the more they can understand why your sex life has changed, the better – as they might be able to help.
+If you’re with a partner that you love and trust, the more they can understand why your sex life has changed, the better – as they might be able to help.

 2. Consider whether you could adjust your lifestyle

 ED can often be improved by making some lifestyle changes, so it can be helpful to consider whether you’re really looking after yourself in the best way possible.
 We’ll cover some healthy lifestyle factors to consider below…

 Maintaining a healthy weight.
 Studies show that ED is more common in overweight or obese men.
 But by making healthier food choices, getting regular exercise, and maintaining a healthy weight, getting a firm erection can become easier.
 Doing 40 minutes of aerobic exercise four times a week has been shown to improve ED.

 Cutting down on alcohol, and drinking no more than 14 units per week.
 This is because alcohol interferes with the response in the brain that triggers the penis to fill with blood.
 It can also lower testosterone levels, and dampen sexual desire.